How to use autumn leaves in the garden? 6 easy and practical ideas for great results!

 1. Form a compost with your leaves

 A great way to use autumn leaves in the garden is to add them to a compost pile.
 Compost is made from decayed organic material, and it is used as a fertilizer for growing plants.
 Autumn leaves are a source of brown, high-carbon material and will be a great ingredient to add to your compost.
 Mix a pile of shredded leaves with other organic materials such as grass clippings, fruit, and vegetable scraps and weeds.
 Leave it to decompose in winter, and it will be ready for your spring planting!
-And if you tend to spend more time in your flat, than you do in the garden, I am sure there are ways to compost there without having smelly odours and attracting flies.

 2. Use them as mulch for your garden